Where Your Family

 Any dogs that are more comfortable being exercised separately can be catered for with their own run.
 If you have more than one dog, all our kennels can house two dogs very comfortably.
 For any larger families, we can arrange double kennels to avoid separation.

-All dogs are fed once a day on a mix of 4-Legs Chicken and Rice, Prime, Blackhawk and Coprice, prepared in our spotless kitchen, all included in your boarding fee.
+All dogs are fed once a day on a mix of Prime 100, Blackhawk and Coprice, prepared in our spotless kitchen, all included in your boarding fee.

 If your best friend is fed more than once a day, we are happy to provide additional meals at a small cost.
 Any fussy eaters or those on a special diet can be easily catered for.
 Please remember to bring any special dietary food with you, along with written instructions.
 Plenty of water is always available for your pet.